vitejs/vite/docs/config/index.md

 It is important to note that in Vite's API the `command` value is `serve` during dev (in the cli `vite`, `vite dev`, and `vite serve` are aliases), and `build` when building for production (`vite build`).

+`isSsrBuild` and `isPreview` are additional optional flags to differentiate the kind of `build` and `serve` commands respectively.
+Some tools that load the Vite config may not support these flags and will pass `undefined` instead.
+Hence, it's recommended to use explicit comparison against `true` and `false`.

 ## Async Config

 If the config needs to call async functions, it can export an async function instead.
 And this async function can also be passed through `defineConfig` for improved intellisense support: